sinakian/api/README.md

-# API project for the Little Lemon restaurant
+# API project for a restaurant

 API endpoints
 <br>